 Tillieux began his career way back in 1936, when his first illustration was published in Le Moustique.
 However, illustrating was not his initial call, so he took navigation courses in Ostende in order to travel later on.
 He joined the merchant marines, but his plans were cancelled when the harbor of Bordeaux was bombed by the Germans.
 Although his naval career was cut short, shady and misty harbours have continued to appear frequently in his many comic stories.

 During the War, Tillieux went into hiding to avoid forced labour and turned to writing detective novels, which were published in the collection Le Sphinx of Éditions Maréchal.
 During this period, he also painted advertisements and illustrations for French and Belgian publications.
 Tillieux drew his first comics in 1942, but these remained unpublished.
 By 1944 he was publishing cartoons in Le Moustique on a regular basis, and he joined the studio of Guy Depière in Brussels, who had launched Bimbo in that year, Jeep in 1945 and Blondine in 1946.

-Using anglisized pseudonyms like John Cliff, James Jhames, Ronald Scott and Jill Morrison, Tillieux drew his first comics for the magazines of Studio Guy (especially Jeep), including 'Bimbo, Romarin et Misky', 'Les Nouvelles Aventures de Bricole', 'Les Débrouillards' and 'Jonas et Zénobie'.
+Using anglicized pseudonyms like John Cliff, James Jhames, Ronald Scott and Jill Morrison, Tillieux drew his first comics for the magazines of Studio Guy (especially Jeep), including 'Bimbo, Romarin et Misky', 'Les Nouvelles Aventures de Bricole', 'Les Débrouillards' and 'Jonas et Zénobie'.

 For L'Explorateur, Tillieux created serials like 'Notre Oncle et Nous', and most notably 'Achille et Boule de Gomme', which was the predecessor of 'Félix'.
-But it was with Héroïc that Tillieux's star rose.
+But it was at Héroïc that Tillieux's star rose.
 Joined by other Studio Guy artists like Marcel Moniquet and Fred Funcken, he stayed with Cheneval's magazine until 1956.
-His most notable creation was the detective series 'Félix', but he also made the realistic series 'Bill Sanders' and the Caniff-inspired 'Groupe K', as well as illustrations for novels like 'Nouvelles du Captain Kid'.
+His most notable creation was the detective series 'Félix' (1949-1956), but he also made the realistic series 'Bill Sanders' and the Caniff-inspired 'Groupe K', as well as illustrations for novels like 'Nouvelles du Captain Kid'.

-In addition to his work for Héroïc, Tillieux made a great many strips with 'Monsieur Balourd for the National Association for Work Accident Prevention between 1954 and 1964.
-He also joined Greg in the shortlived magazine Le Journal de Paddy in 1955, for which he drew 'Vervaine et le Mystère' and 'Le Trésor de Zapatec'.
+In addition to his work for Héroïc, Tillieux made a great many strips with 'Monsieur Balourd' for the National Association for Work Accident Prevention between 1954 and 1964.
+He also joined Greg in the short-lived magazine Le Journal de Paddy in 1955, for which he drew 'Vervaine et le Mystère' and 'Le Trésor de Zapatec'.